lwg0320/Graph_partition/README.md

 ### Files
 • algorithm.pdf: pseudocode for QILP and ILP algorithms

-• solver.py: Main solver used to generate outputs
+• solver.py: Main solver used to generate outputs (REQUIRES GUROBI LICENSE)